shonirits/exchat/README.md

 We heartily welcome contributions from the community to elevate the project.
 Share your insights, submit those bug reports, request features, and send those pull requests to make WhatsUp shine even brighter.

 # Known Issues
 Android background notifications: When app is closed or not in used or on ditched mode, notifications not working properly on Android.
+Ads: Facebook ads not displaying